Engines Off! Colorado is a vehicle idling reduction project designed to reduce exposures to toxic vehicle exhaust.

 Ask delivery vehicle drivers to turn off their engines, too!

 Emergency and handicap pickup vehicles may be excepted.

 Protect your health and the health of your passengers and your community!
 Idling reduction will also save fuel and wear and tear on your engine.

-Write the contacts listed below for more information and materials.
+Contact the following people for more information and materials.